 Students at the University have priority access to these important collections, and they offer an extra set of resources for helping you with your studies.

 Although the museums can be used by everyone, they are used particularly extensively by students on the following courses: Archaeology and Anthropology, Biology, Classical Archaeology and Ancient History, Classics, Earth Sciences, History and History of Art.

 Here are just some of the resources you will have free access to:

 - the Ashmolean Museum runs the Ashmolean University Engagement programme for students on many different courses

 - the Museum of Natural History houses Oxford’s internationally significant collections of geological and zoological specimens

-- the Museum of the History of Science holds a huge collection of early scientific instruments
+- the History of Science Museum holds a huge collection of early scientific instruments

 - the Pitt Rivers Museum has over half a million objects, including photographs, film, manuscripts, and archaeological and ethnographic objects

 - the Christ Church Picture Gallery houses more than 300 Old Master paintings and 2000 drawings